iku-work/mevea-gym-single/README.md

 ## General info
 This is an implementation of the Mevea RL Gym with compliance to Open AI Gym.
+Use your own model for training reinforcement learning algorithms.
+It takes all parameters and inputs, unless they are not excluded, then creates observation and action vectors from them.
+Only thing you need to do is a reward function!

 ## Requirements